All Episodes

 This is just the administration passing out goodies like this.

-And it's all your money, it's all it's it's all our money.
+And it's all your money.

-If an inventory were done of every federal grant and contract, and the billions and billions of our tax dollars that are being doled out to these groups and causes, there would be an uprising.
+If an inventory were done of every federal grant and contract and the billions and billions of our tax dollars that are being doled out to these groups and causes, there would be an uprising.

-More than we're seeing going on today if people knew about this.
+More than we're seeing going on today.

-One little department of the labor department.
+If people knew about this, this is just OSHA, one little department of the labor department.

-Three pages, the 2010 Susan Harwood grant award, and we're giving money away to left-wing causes.
+Three pages, the 2010 Susan Harwood grant awarding, we're giving money away to left-wing causes, left-wing groups, unions, and so forth.

 Around half of all money budgeted for the EPA, Environmental Protection Agency, is used in grants and contracts, most of which goes to left-wing groups and causes.

-If this is this is the Department of Labor.
+This is the Department of Labor.

 Imagine what's going on at Health and Human Services and HUD, Department of Agriculture, Department of Education, and all that.